asciisd/cybersource-hosted-checkout-laravel/PROJECT_CONTEXT.md

 The package dispatches the following events:

-- **`CybersourceHostedCheckoutApproved`**: Fired when a payment is successful.
+- **`CybersourceHostedCheckoutApproved`**: Fired when a payment is successful (ACCEPT).
-- **`CybersourceHostedCheckoutDeclined`**: Fired when a payment is declined.
+- **`CybersourceHostedCheckoutDeclined`**: Fired when a payment is declined (DECLINE).
+- **`CybersourceHostedCheckoutError`**: Fired when there's an error with the payment (ERROR).
+Note: `transaction_id` may be null/missing for ERROR responses.
 - **`CybersourceHostedCheckoutNotificationReceived`**: Fired for any valid notification received from Cybersource.

 All events receive the full payload from the Cybersource request as a constructor argument.
+The `CybersourceHostedCheckoutError` event provides helper methods to safely access potentially missing fields.

 ### `resources/`